hyperhyperspace/hyperhyperspace-core/README.md

 ## Spaces

 A [space](https://github.com/hyperhyperspace/hyperhyperspace-core/blob/master/src/spaces/Space.ts) is a data unit that can be shared and discovered easily.
 It has root object that can be used to bootstrap and synchronize the space.

-## Example: chat

-[Here](https://github.com/hyperhyperspace/hyperhyperspace-core/tree/master/examples/chat) you can see an example of a small console-based chat application built on HHS.

-To run the example, do

-yarn build-chat
-yarn chat

 ## Project status